dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 }
 ```

 As we can see, running an instance of Tomcat 8 programmatically is quite easy.
 We just create a new instance of the `Tomcat` class, set a few properties on it, and call the `start()` method.
-Two things that are worthy to mention is that:
+Two things worth mentioning are:

 1. The server port is hardcoded in the code above (`8080`).
-2. Even though we won't use, the latest version of Tomcat requires us to define a base directory.
-Therefore, we simply create a temporary directory, through the `createTempDir()` method, that is marked to be excluded when the JVM ends its execution.
+2. Even though we won't use it, the latest version of Tomcat requires us to define a base directory.
+Therefore, we simply create a temporary directory (through the `createTempDir()` method) that is marked to be excluded when the JVM ends its execution.

 ### Bootstrapping Spring 5